 Who Is Affected?

-Any mortgagee (or beneficiary or trustee who holds or has an interest in a deed of trust i.e., a bank or mortgage holder), who issued a Notice of Default on a residential property located within the City of Jacksonville, Florida.
+Any mortgagee (or beneficiary or trustee who holds or has an interest in a deed of trust i.e., a bank or mortgage holder), who issued a Notice of Default on any real property located within the City of Jacksonville, Florida.

 How Are Properties Registered?